tobinus/TDT4242-Group2/README.md

 Here follows some useful info for those who should review our code.

 The code from sprint 1 will remain in the [*master* branch](https://github.com/DeimosA/TDT4242-Group2/tree/master).
-Note that *dev* is the default branch in our repo so click link above as needed.
+Note that *dev* is the default branch in our repo so click previous link as needed.

 <!--(link to site)-->